ldojo/ocp4-operator-catalog-management/README.md

 curl -umyuser:mypassword -T operator-catalog-v1.0.0.tar.gz "http://artifactory-host:<port>/artifactory/ocp-catalog-dev/operator-catalog-v1.0.0.tar.gz"

-We are now ready to deploy are operator list (note that it is assumed that any `CatalogSource`s on the target Openshift 4 cluster are disabled or removed):
+We are now ready to deploy our operator list (note that it is assumed that any `CatalogSource`s on the target Openshift 4 cluster are disabled or removed):

 ```
 oc project openshift-marketplace;